-MONO COUNTY MULTI-JURISDICTIONAL LOCAL HAZARD MITIGATION PLAN (LMJHMP)
+MONO COUNTY MULTI-JURISDICTIONAL HAZARD MITIGATION PLAN (MJHMP)

-The Mono County Multi-Jurisdictional Local Hazard Mitigation Plan (MJLHMP) is a multi-jurisdictional hazard plan that addresses the unincorporated areas of Mono County as well as the Town of Mammoth Lakes, the county's only incorporated area.
+The Mono County Multi-Jurisdictional Hazard Mitigation Plan (MJHMP) addresses the unincorporated areas of Mono County as well as the Town of Mammoth Lakes, the county's only incorporated area.
 It also considers areas outside the county that either may impact areas within the county; e.g., Rock Creek Lake in Inyo County, or that are accessed from the county; e.g., Reds Meadow in Madera County.
-The LMJHMP is a planning document intended to identify hazards and provide mitigation so impacts to people and property from identified hazards can be minimized.
+The MJHMP is a planning document intended to identify hazards and provide mitigation so impacts to people and property from identified hazards can be minimized.
 The MJHMP is incorporated by reference and cross-referenced when applicable.